sj-simmons/DUlib/README.md

     on your setup, `pip3 install DUlib --user`) at the command line.
     * The pypi page is here:
       [pypi.org/project/DUlib](https://pypi.org/project/DUlib)
-    * Your DUlib installation can be upgraded with a command like `pip3 install -U DUlib`
+    * Your DUlib installation can be upgraded with a command like `pip3 install --upgrade  DUlib`
   * The **graph** argument of the train function is now an **int** rather than a boolean.
 To enable graphing while training (which requires [matplotlib](https://pypi.org/project/matplotlib/) and